It's a shell

 This is one of the easier rules to start applying.
 A good editor can work their way through a document, tightening as they go.
 Clients are often startled by how much they can lift an article's impact simply by cutting the pieces that don't add any value.

 But take care: sometimes words are performing important tasks that are not immediately obvious.
-Only cut when you're reasonably sure your chosen words really are unnecessary.
+A good editor will only cut after they have checked that the words chosen for removal really are unnecessary.

 Don't kid yourself with fancy words